AIA Ohio Honor Awards

 Young Architect Member: Those individuals who have been licensed fewer than ten (10) years by the submission deadline.

-The AIA Ohio Board may choose to recognize qualified Emerging Profession Award as deemed appropriate, but may not confer more than four (4) awards in any one year.
+The Honor Awards Jury may choose to recognize qualified Emerging Profession Award as deemed appropriate, but may not confer more than two (2) awards in any one year.
 Members of the AIA Ohio Board of Directors, and those individuals who served on the Board of Directors within the immediate twelve months prior to the release of the call for nominations, are ineligible for consideration of this award.

 Submissions